Microneedling under the eyes – is it safe?

 - Reduced visibility of fine lines

-If you want a clearer picture of how the skin might look during the healing days, you can read how the face usually looks after microneedling.
+If you want a clearer picture of how the skin can look during the healing days, you can read how the face usually looks after microneedling.

-What risks are there with microneedling under the eyes?
+What risks are associated with microneedling under the eyes?

 Since the skin is thinner, there is an increased risk of side effects if the treatment is performed incorrectly.
 Possible risks include: